institut-de-genomique/LocoGSE/README.md

 # LocoGSE : Low coverage based Genome Size Estimator

-Many pipelines or algorithms can estimate the size of a genome. owever, they are either based on kmers, a method that requires high sequencing depth (>20X) or mapping on an assembly, which is not always alvailable.
+Many pipelines or algorithms can estimate the size of a genome.
+However, they are either based on kmers, a method that requires high sequencing depth (>20X) or mapping on an assembly, which is not always available.
 Moreover, assembling and annotating genomes just to get some statistics about their theoric size is not very time-efficient.
-Here we propose a novel method based on mapping of reads on single copy genes , that is linearily related to the sequencing depth.
+Here we propose a novel method (calibrated for most Angiosperm lineages) based on mapping of reads on single copy genes, that is linearily related to the sequencing depth.

 This link can be expressed like that :